ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

         Enables the `default` user to use all commands.

       - `>P4s5W0rd_FOr_7h3_DeF4u1t_uSEr`\
-        A clear string declaring the password for the `default` user.
-Although this user is disabled, is convenient not leaving it without a password to harden its access in case the user gets reenabled in the future.
+        A clear string specifying the password for the `default` user.
+This user does not have a password by default, so it is better to harden it with one.

         Also notice the initial `>` character: **it is not part of the password string**, is just the indication that the string is the user's password in the rule.